rphl-a/linkednotes/content/01 - By Profession/PH LECPA/LECPA06 - TAX/Bureau of Internal Revenue.md

 	- Large Taxpayers Service
 	- Revenue Data Centre

+## Revenue Issuances
+The Bureau may issue the following Revenue Issuances for the following purposes:"
+- [[Revenue Regulations|Revenue Regulations]], which are issued by the Secretary of Finance upon recommendation of the Commissioner that specify, prescribe, or define rules and regulations for the effective enforcement of the provisions of the [[National Internal Revenue Code|National Internal Revenue Code]] and related statutes.
+- [[Revenue Memorandum Orders|Revenue Memorandum Orders]] are issuances that provide directives or instructions, prescribe guidelines, and outline processes, operations, activities, workflows, methods, and procedures necessary in the implementation of stated policies, goals, objectives, plans and programs of the Bureau in all areas of operations, except auditing.
+- [[Revenue Memorandum Circulars|Revenue Memorandum Circulars]] are issuances that publish pertinent and applicable portions, as well as amplifications of laws, rules, regulations, and precedents issued by the BIR and other agencies/offices.
+- [[Revenue Administrative Orders|Revenue Administrative Orders]] are issuances that cover subject matters dealing strictly with the permanent administrative set-up of the Bureau.
+Specifically, in relation to its organizational structure, statements of functions and/or responsibilities of its offices, definitions and delegations of authority, staffing and personnel requirements, and standards of performance.
+- [[Revenue Delegation of Authority Orders|Revenue Delegation of Authority Orders]] refer to functions delegated by the Commissioner to revenue officials in accordance with law.
+- [ ] RMRs?
+- [ ] Rulings → for a particular taxpayer
 ## Powers
 The following are the powers vested in the Bureau:
 1. Assessment and collection of taxes